-About this blog: A self guided foodwalk in Hyderabad, especially helpful during Ramadan!
+About this blog: A self guided foodwalk in Hyderabad, specially useful during the month of Ramadan!
+This lists down all the must eat food in Hyderabad during Ramadan.
 During the Islamic holy month of Ramzan (Ramadan in Arabic), Hyderabad, a medieval Indian city by the Nizams, celebrates Iftar in a true community spirit.
 In light of the celebration, Ramzan specific dishes are cooked and served at an economical price.
 This blog intends to help gastronomes with a list of local delicacies for Iftar in Hyderabad and where to find them!